 The examination will be given online in a single five-hour session that consists of FOUR sections.
-Each section consists of 50 questions for a total of 200 multiple-choice questions.
+You will have 15 minutes to complete the ProctorU security check process and then 4 hours and 45 minutes to complete the exam.
+Each section consists of 55 questions for a total of 220 multiple-choice questions.
 Each question contains four (4) options or choices, only one of which is scored as the correct answer.
 You will be asked to select the correct or best answer from these options.
-You are permitted to take a bio break, but only between sections.
+You are permitted to take a bio break, but only between sections and you will not be allowed to go back to the previous section.
 The examination is presented in British English.
 Sample questions can be found in the last section of this bulletin.